drevicko/entGraph/README.md

 **Step 6**: Split the input json file line by line: run entailment.Util.convertReleaseToRawJson(inputJsonAddress) 1>rawJsonAddress (by changing Util's main function), where inputJsonAddress should be by default "data/release/crawlbatched".
 Run the code as "java -cp lib/*:bin entailment.Util "data/release/crawlbatched" 1>news_raw.json"

 **Step 7**: Extract binary relations from the input json file: Run the bash script: prArgs.sh (This takes about 12 hours on the servers I used with 20 threads.)
+Change the input and output address as necessary.

-Change the input and output address as necessary
+The number of threads is a parameter which might need to be changed in Constants.ConstantsParsing.
+Please keep the other parameters unchanged.

 example: